-- 1. Locate the pushrod exit slot on the right side and left side of the fuselage.
-It is located slightly ahead and below the horizontal stabilizer. - 2.
-Carefully cut away the covering material from the slot.
+Locate the pushrod exit slot on the right side and left side of the fuselage.
+It is located slightly ahead and below the horizontal stabilizer.
+2. Carefully cut away the covering material from the slot.

-- DECATHLON MK2 - 3.
-Working from inside the fuselage, slide the threaded end of the pushrod until it reaches the exit slot.
-Carefully reach in with a small screw driver and guide the pushrod out of the exit slot. - 4.
-Install the clevis on the elevator pushrod.
+- Working from inside the fuselage, slide the threaded end of the pushrod until it reaches the exit slot.
+Carefully reach in with a small screw driver and guide the pushrod out of the exit slot. - Install the clevis into the two elevator pushrod.
 Make sure 6mm of thread shows inside the clevis. - 5.
-The control horn should be mounted on the bottom, left side and right side of the elevator at the leading edge, in line with the elevator pushrod. - 6.
-Drill two holes through the elevator using the control horn as a guide and screw the control horn in place.
+The control horn should be mounted on the bottom, left side and right side of the elevator at the leading edge, in line with the elevator pushrod. - Drill two holes through the elevator using the control horn as a guide and screw the control horn in place.

-7. Attach clevis to the third hole in the control horn.
+7. Attach clevis to the hole in the control horn.
 Install a silicone tube on the clevis.

-- 8. Locate one nylon servo arm, and using wire cutters, remove all but one of the arms.
-Using a 2mm drill bit, enlarge the third hole out from the center to accommodate the elevator pushrod wire. - 9.
+- Connect the two elevator pushrod using the metal domino. - Locate one nylon servo arm, and using wire cutters, remove all but one of the arms.
+Using a 2mm drill bit, enlarge the third hole out from the center to accommodate the elevator pushrod wire. - 10.
 Plug the elevator servo into the receiver and center the servo.
 Install the servo arm onto the servo.
-The servo arm should be perpendicular to the servo and point toward the middle of the fuselage. - 10.
+The servo arm should be perpendicular to the servo and point toward the middle of the fuselage. - 11.
 Be sure both elevator halves are flat.
-Center both elevator halves and hold them in place using a couple of pieces of masking tape. - 11.
-Connect two elevator purshord to the metal domino connector and secure it.
-Insert the wire pushrod into the metal domino connector and secure it. - 12.
+Center both elevator halves and hold them in place using a couple of pieces of masking tape. - 12.
 With the elevator halves and elevator servo centered, carefully place a mark on the elevator pushrod wire where it crosses the hole in the servo arm. - 13.
 Using pliers, carefully make a 90 degree bend up at the mark made.
 Cut off the excess wire, leaving about 8mm beyond the bend. - 14.
 Insert the 90 degree bend up through the hole in the servo arm, install one nylon snap keeper over the wire to secure it to the arm.
-Install the servo arm retaining screw and remove the masking tape the elevator halves. - 15.
-Using thick CA glue, secure the pushrod sleeves to the pushrod sleeve guide.
+Install the servo arm retaining screw and remove the masking tape the elevator halves.